If you own your own salon and employ others, you’ll already know that being a great leader is not something that just happens. It’s a skill.

 When a team member needs guidance, a few well-placed questions should allow them to open up and fully explain their problem.
 Once you understand what is holding them back, you can offer your advice and support.

 Regular one on one communication is one of the most valuable tools in your leadership bag.
 Getting the whole team together is not a bad idea, but it doesn’t replace taking the time to communicate individually with team members.

 Not all people are equal, so it’s a mistake to assume that one set of instructions will reach everyone in the same way.

 You must be able to provide clear instructions that each person can understand and explain to them what outcome you want to be achieved.

-Forget delivering feedback to your team as it can be viewed as criticism, and therefore be detrimental to your relationship with them.
+Forget delivering feedback to your team as it can be (and usually is) viewed as criticism, and therefore be detrimental to your relationship with them.